stashed/docs/docs/concepts/crds/backupsession.md

 #### status.phase

-`status.phase` indicates the overall phase of the backup process for this BackupSession. `status.phase` will be `Succeeded` only if the phase of all target are `Succeeded`.
+`status.phase` indicates the overall phase of the backup process for this BackupSession. `status.phase` will be `Succeeded` only if the phase of all targets are `Succeeded`.
 If any of the target fail to complete its backup, `status.phase` will be `Failed`.

 #### status.sessionDuration

-`status.sessionDuration` indicates the total time taken to complete backup of all target in this session.
+`status.sessionDuration` indicates the total time taken to complete backup of all targets in this session.

 #### status.targets

-`status.targets` field indicates the list of all target status for backup runs.
-This field consists of the following sub-fields:
+`status.targets` field contains an array of the status of the individual target for a backup run.
+Each target's status field consists of the following sub-fields:

-- **totalHosts :** Not every pod or replica of the target is subject of backup.
-Thus, we refer those entities that are subject of backup as a host. `totalHosts` specifies the total number of hosts for target that will be backed up for this BackupSession.
+- **totalHosts :** Not every pod or replica of a target is subject of backup.
+Thus, we refer those entities that are subject of backup as a host. `totalHosts` specifies the total number of hosts of the target that will be backed up for this BackupSession.
 For more details on how many hosts will be backed up for which types of workload, please visit [here](#hosts-of-a-backup-process).

-- **ref :** `ref` indicates the target whose data have been backed up.
+- **ref :** `ref` refers to the target whose backup stats has been presented by this array entry.
-- **phase :** `phase` indicates the phase of the target. `phase` will be `Succeeded` only if the phase of all hosts are `Succeeded`.
+- **phase :** `phase` indicates the backup phase of the target. `phase` will be `Succeeded` only if the phase of all hosts are `Succeeded`.
 If any of the hosts fail to complete its backup, `phase` will be `Failed`.

-- **stats :** `stats` section is an array of backup statistics about individual hosts.
+- **stats :** `stats` section is an array of backup statistics about individual hosts of the target.
 Each host adds its statistics in this array after completing its backup process.
 Each stats entry consists of the following fields:

   - **hostname:** `hostname` indicates the name of the host.